Andiskiy/Filterin_images_using_convolution_filters/README.md

-# Filtering images using convolutional filters.
+# EN: Filtering images using convolutional filters.
-EN

 1. Effective software implementation of the uniform filter.
 2. Effective implementation of a Gaussian filter using its separability.
 3. Implementation of an approximate Gaussian filter.